Folexy13/Lendsqr_backend_test/README.md

 ## Prerequisites

-* Node.Js
+- Node.Js
-* MySQL database server
+- MySQL database server
-* Paystack API key
+- Paystack API key
-* Knex ORM
+- Knex ORM

 ## Download and Installations

-* To Download Mysql database server go to [Mysql download](https://dev.mysql.com/downloads/)
+- To Download Mysql database server go to [Mysql download](https://dev.mysql.com/downloads/)

-* To Download Nodejs. go to [Node.js Official Website](https://nodejs.org/en/)
+- To Download Nodejs. go to [Node.js Official Website](https://nodejs.org/en/)

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file or just edit the .env.example file. `Note:` That `PAYSTACK_BASE_URL` variable is already declared in the .env.example file for llok up and also the `PAYSTACK_SECRET_KEY` is the test key and no real transaction is made.
+To run this project, you will need to add the following environment variables to your .env file or just edit the .env.example file. `Note:` That `PAYSTACK_BASE_URL` variable is already declared in the .env.example file for look up and also the `PAYSTACK_SECRET_KEY` is the test key and no real transaction is made.

 `TOKEN_SECRET`